Denzel Perryman: Professional career

+Pre-draft

 On November 4, 2014, it was announced that Perryman had received an invitation to appear in the 2015 Senior Bowl.
 He was one of four Miami players to be invited, including Phillip Dorsett, Clive Walford, and Ladarius Gunter.
-He accepted his invitation and attended the Senior Bowl as part of Jacksonville Jaguars' head coach Gus Bradley's South team, but was unfortunately unable to play in the actual game due to a minor injury he suffered earlier the week in practice.
+He accepted his invitation and attended the Senior Bowl as part of Jacksonville Jaguars head coach Gus Bradley's South team, but was, unfortunately, unable to play in the actual game due to a minor injury he suffered earlier the week in practice.
 Although he didn't play, he was able to garner interest from the San Diego Chargers after having an impressive performance in practice.
 Perryman was one of 35 collegiate linebackers to attend the NFL Scouting Combine in Indianapolis, Indiana.
 He performed all of the combine drills and finished second among linebackers in the bench press and 18th in the 40-yard dash.
 He was unable to perform the short shuttle and three-cone drill after sustaining a hip injury.
-On April 1, 2015, Perryman attended Miami's pro day and opted to perform the 40-yard dash (4.70s), 20-yard dash (2.65s), 10-yard dash (1.61s), bench press (30 reps), and vertical jump (33") before a hamstring injury during his second attempt in the 40-yard dash kept him from completing the short shuttle, and three cone drill again.
-Although his was hampered with multiple injuries during the draft process, Perryman was still able attain a second to third round projection from NFL draft experts and scouts.
+On April 1, 2015, Perryman attended Miami's pro day and opted to perform the 40-yard dash (4.70s), 20-yard dash (2.65s), 10-yard dash (1.61s), bench press (30 reps), and vertical jump (33") before a hamstring injury during his second attempt in the 40-yard dash kept him from completing the short shuttle, and three-cone drill again.
+Although he was hampered by multiple injuries during the draft process, Perryman was still able to attain a second to third-round projection from NFL draft experts and scouts.
 He was ranked the fourth best inside linebacker in the draft by NFLDraftScout.com.

-San Diego / Los Angeles Chargers
+San Diego / Los Angeles Chargers (first stint)

+2015 NFL draft

-The San Diego Chargers selected Perryman in the second round (48th overall) of the 2015 NFL Draft.
+The San Diego Chargers selected Perryman in the second round (48th overall) of the 2015 NFL draft.
 He was the seventh linebacker selected in 2015 and was drafted by the Chargers' to provide depth after they experienced multiple injuries to their linebacker corps, including injuries to Dwight Freeney, Manti Te'o, and Melvin Ingram.

 2015

 On May 14, 2015, the San Diego Chargers signed Perryman to a four-year, $4.77 million contract that includes $2.38 million guaranteed and a signing bonus of $1.73 million.

 Perryman was limited at beginning of organized team activities due to a hamstring injury.
 He was heavily criticized for playing in a charity dodgeball game while injured and not medically cleared.

 Throughout training camp, he competed for a job as the starting inside linebacker against Manti Te'o and Donald Butler.
-Head coach Mike McCoy named Perryman the backup inside linebacker behind veterans Donald Butler and Manti Te'o to start the regular season.
+Head coach Mike McCoy named Perryman the backup inside linebacker behind veterans Butler and Manti Te'o to start the regular season.